-In neither case should you start off by offering a bribe.
+In neither case should you start off by offering a bribe because bribery is a crime in Mexico as in our own countries.
 If the officer lets you off, you may be OK to offer them a few bucks to buy some drinks with their family.
 If they want a bribe, they will probably ask for it or key in a number on their mobile phone indicating how many pesos they want, in case you may be recording the conversation.
-Just do not start off the conversation by hanging money out the window; bribery is a crime in Mexico as in our own countries.

 Also, depending on where you are stopped, the police have the power to seize your drivers license until the fine is paid.
-If that happens, go pay your ticket, but it may complicate things if you get pulled over on a Saturday afternoon and you can’t get to the office to pay your fine until Monday morning.
+If that happens, go pay your ticket, but it may complicate things if you get pulled over on a Saturday morning and you can’t get to the office to pay your fine until Monday.

 Basically, follow your gut and be nice until you can’t.
 Most Mexican police officers, but definitely not all, are decent people who are just doing their job.

-My Recent Experience In Acapulco With Crooked Police
+My Experiences In Acapulco and Mexico City With Crooked Police